 The 47 km (29 miles) stretch of the King Charles III England Coast Path (KCIIIECP) from Camber to Folkestone is now open to the public.
 Coastal access rights came into force along this stretch of coast on 19 July 2016 by order of the Secretary of State.

-The maps in Natural England’s original report to the Secretary of State also show the route of the ECP along this stretch of coast and the adjoining land that is coastal margin, as approved by the Secretary of State on 28 September 2015.
+The maps in Natural England’s original report to the Secretary of State also show the route of the KCIIIECP along this stretch of coast and the adjoining land that is coastal margin, as approved by the Secretary of State on 28 September 2015.

 Stage of progress